ZonglinY/ZonglinY.github.io/_pages/about.md

 Hi, thanks for stopping by.

-I am **Zonglin Yang**, a research scientist at [MiroMind](https://miromind.ai/), where I work on LLMs for scientific discovery and large reasoning models.
+I am **Zonglin Yang**, a research scientist at [MiroMind AI](https://miromind.ai/), where I work on LLMs for scientific discovery and large reasoning models.

 Previously, I completed my Ph.D. at Nanyang Technological University supervised by [Erik Cambria](https://sentic.net/erikcambria/).
 I also work closely with [Soujanya Poria](https://soujanyaporia.github.io/).
 Before NTU, I obtained my master's degree at Cornell University, supervised by [Claire Cardie](https://www.cs.cornell.edu/home/cardie/) and [Xinya Du](https://xinyadu.github.io/), and my bachelor's degree at Huazhong University of Science and Technology, supervised by [Xinggang Wang](https://xwcv.github.io/).
 I have interned at Microsoft Research in NLC group mentored by [Li Dong](http://dong.li/), and at MiroMind mentored by [Lidong Bing](https://lidongbing.github.io/).
 I was also a visiting student at Princeton University host by [Mengdi Wang](https://mwang.princeton.edu/).